 When the minor turns 18, the guardian files a final accounting and a petition to terminate the guardianship, and the court terminates the guardianship.

-A conservatorship is a probate court proceeding in which a person is given legal authority over the personal or financial affairs of an adult (who is called the “conservatee”).
-The key distinction between a guardianship and a conservatorship is that a guardianship applies to a minor and a conservatorship to an adult; otherwise they are very similar.
+So, is a conservator the same as a guardian?
+No, a conservatorship is a probate court proceeding in which a person is given legal authority over the personal or financial affairs of an adult (who is called the “conservatee”).
+The keydifference between conservatorship and guardianship is that a guardianship applies to a minor and a conservatorship to an adult; otherwise they are very similar.

 As in a guardianship, a conservator can be appointed for the person or the estate.
 The conservator of the person has authority over the conservatee’s personal affairs, and the conservator of the estate has authority over the conservatee’s finances.